benskca/platformer/README.md

 # Platformer

 This is the source code for my 2D platformer C++/SDL project.
-Further details can be found on bensc.net
+Further details can be found on bensc.net, my portfolio site.